 Business Insurance for Financial Advisers - What You Need to Know

-All major Australian business insurance providers offer policies tailored for financial advisory practices.
+Tax agents who also provide financial advice must comply with the Tax Practitioners Board (TPB) registration requirements in addition to AFSL obligations.
+All major Australian insurers offer PI and business cover for advisory practices.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts